Ray Bourque: Colorado Avalanche (2000–2001)

-On June 12, 2001, three days after the Cup victory, Bourque brought the Cup back to Boston for an emotional rally attended by some 20,000 fans at Boston's City Hall Plaza.
 Bourque retired shortly thereafter, having set defensive regular-season records in goals (410) and assists (1169) for 1579 points.
-During the 2000–01 season, which would be the last for both players, Bourque surpassed Paul Coffey (who had just been acquired by the Bruins) to become the all-time leader in goals, assists and points for a defenceman at any senior professional level.
+During the 2000–01 season, which would be the last for both players, Bourque surpassed Paul Coffey (who had signed as a free agent with the Bruins and was waived in December 2000) to become the all-time leader in goals, assists and points for a defenceman at any senior professional level.